my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **Wait on traffic lights**

--   do not block the <span style='color:chartreuse'>cycle lane</span> when waiting for traffic lights; otherwise cyclists won't be able to pass.
+-   do not block the <span style='color:#32CD32'>cycle lane</span> when waiting for traffic lights; otherwise cyclists won't be able to pass.

 -   when you start off, observe the left side for cyclists;